Photo © Getty/freemixer

 If you’re lucky, your bags just took a detour and will eventually make their way to you.
 Even a delayed bag can be stressful though.
 If this happens, you may still be reimbursed for a change of clothes and toiletries until you and your bag are reunited.

-If the airline has lost your luggage, the first step is to contact them.
-If the airline isn’t able to help you locate your lost bag, the second step is to contact Blue Ribbon Bags, our non-insurance service partner that will track and expedite the return of your undelivered baggage by the airline.
-Make sure to have the file reference or record locator number and Property Irregularity Report on hand when you call Blue Ribbon Bags so you can file a lost luggage claim.
+The first step is to contact the airline.
+If the airline isn’t able to help you locate your lost bag, the second step is to contact the Delayed or Lost Baggage Tracking and Delivery service, which is another of our non-insurance service partners.
+Make sure to have the file reference or record locator number and Property Irregularity Report on hand when you call so you can file a lost luggage claim.

 Travel insurance for crime and political unrest in Africa